How to buy Johns Lyng Group (JLG) shares

-Johns Lyng Group Limited is an engineering & construction business based in Australia.
-Johns Lyng Group shares (JLG) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Johns Lyng Group is an engineering & construction business based in Australia.
+Johns Lyng Group shares (JLG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 Johns Lyng Group has a trailing 12-month revenue of around $661.9 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Johns Lyng Group

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Johns Lyng Group .
 Find the share by name or ticker symbol: JLG.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Johns Lyng Group reaches your desired price.
 Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At today's price, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.